Hokkaido Broadcasting

-Hokkaido Broadcasting Co., Ltd (北海道放送株式会社, Hokkaido Hōsō Kabushiki-gaisha), also known as HBC, is a Japanese broadcast network affiliated with the Japan News Network (JNN), Japan Radio Network (JRN) and National Radio Network (NRN).
-Their headquarters are located in Hokkaidō.
+Hokkaido Broadcasting Co., Ltd (北海道放送株式会社, Hokkaido Hōsō Kabushiki-gaisha), is a Japanese broadcast network affiliated with the Japan News Network (JNN), Japan Radio Network (JRN) and National Radio Network (NRN).
+Their headquarters are located in Sapporo, Hokkaido Prefecture.

 HBC was established on November 30, 1951; radio broadcasts officially commenced on March 10, 1952 and TV broadcasts commenced on April 1, 1957, as the first commercial television station in Hokkaido.

+For its radio division, despite affiliated with JRN and NRN, HBC is the only JRN affiliate in Hokkaido, as well as its core station in the prefecture, but also airs NRN programs that are not aired by its fellow NRN core affiliate, STVradio.